I provide perinatal mental health counseling for men, whether expecting a child or already postpartum and in the midst of parenthood.

-I'm particularly honored to work with men on paternal well-being, since dads/dads-to-be who are well, grounded in their values and commitments, can show up for their families in ways they prefer.
-As a father, I know we often long for the kind of support that makes a big difference in adapting to this new life.
+I work with men on paternal well-being because dads/dads-to-be who are grounded in their values and commitments can show up for their families in ways they prefer.
 I also work with couples, because sometimes we need everybody in the room in order to figure things out in a way that works.
 Babies are welcome to join us during our conversations!

 My perinatal therapeutic work is shaped by my clinical training in systemic family therapy and narrative therapy.
 It's also informed by nonviolent communication and Magda Gerber's Principles of Educaring.
 I've completed additional training with Postpartum Support International in perinatal mental health and advanced psychotherapy.